Approximations of Geometrically Ergodic Reversible Markov Chains: Proof of and

 \subsection{Geometric Ergodicity}

-Since our results apply to geometrically ergodic Markov chains, we briefly digress to motivate the notion of geometric ergodicity and its usefulness in MCMC.
-When analysing the performance of exact MCMC algorithms, it is natural to decompose the error in approximation of expectations into a component for the `burn-in' of the stochastic process and one for the Monte-Carlo approximation error.
+When analyzing the performance of exact MCMC algorithms, it is natural to decompose the error in approximation of expectations into a component for the transient phase error of the process and one for the Monte-Carlo approximation error.
 The former may be interpreted as the bias due to not having started the process in the stationary distribution.
-The geometric ergodicity condition essentially dictates that the `burn-in' error of the $n^{\text{th}}$ sample is $C \rho^n$ for some $0<\rho<1$, where the constant $C$ depends on the (suitable) initial distribution.
-(The chain is \textit{uniformly} ergodic if $C$ can be chosen independently of the initial distribution.)
-Geometric ergodicity is a desirable property as it ensures that cumulative `burn-in' error asymptotically does not dominate the Monte-Carlo error, while being less restrictive than the uniform ergodicity condition.
+A Markov chain is \emph{geometrically ergodic} if, from a suitable initial distribution $\nu$, the marginal distribution of the $n^{\text{th}}$ iterate of the chain converges to the stationary distribution, with an error that decays as $C(\nu) \rho^n$ for some $\rho\in(0,1)$ and some constant depending on the initial distribution $C(\nu)$, in some suitable metric on the space of probability measures.
+The geometric ergodicity condition essentially dictates that the transient phase error of the $n^{\text{th}}$ sample decays exponentially quickly in $n$.
+The chain is \emph{uniformly} (geometrically) ergodic if $C$ can be chosen independently of the initial distribution.
+Geometric ergodicity is a desirable property as it ensures that cumulative transient phase error asymptotically does not dominate the Monte-Carlo error, while still being less restrictive than the uniform ergodicity condition, which often fails when the state space is not finite or compact (for example, an AR($1$) process is geometrically ergodic but not uniformly ergodic).

-When using approximate MCMC methods, one desires that the approximation preserves geometric ergodicity, so that convergence is still efficient and the `burn-in' error goes to zero quickly.
+When using approximate MCMC methods, one desires that the approximation preserves geometric ergodicity, so that convergence to stationarity is still fast and the transient phase error goes to zero quickly.
+This is an important issue, especially since \citet{medina2016stability} have shown that intuitive approximations such as Monte-Carlo within Metropolis may lead to transient approximating chains.